Thea Bowman: Death

-Just months before her death from cancer, Bowman spoke to the United States Conference of Catholic Bishops in 1989 from her wheelchair, and the bishops "powerfully and visibly moved, applauded her.
-When she finished they stood linking arms and singing as Thea led them in the spiritual, 'We Shall Overcome'."
-Harry Belafonte met her in Mississippi in 1989 hoping to do a film on her life, though the project did not materialize.
+Just months before her death from cancer, Bowman spoke in 1989 to American Catholic bishops from her wheelchair, and they "powerfully and visibly moved, applauded her.
+When she had finished, they stood linking arms and singing as Bowman led them in the spiritual, 'We Shall Overcome'."
+Harry Belafonte met her in Mississippi that year, hoping to do a film on her life with Whoopi Goldberg portraying her, though the project did not materialize.

 Less than a week before her death, the University of Notre Dame announced that it would award Bowman the 1990 Laetare Medal.
-It was presented posthumously at the 1990 commencement exercises.
+It was presented posthumously at their 1990 commencement exercises.
 She died on March 30, 1990, aged 52, in Canton, Mississippi, and was buried with her parents in Memphis, Tennessee.

 Legacy

-The 25th anniversary of her death brought forth numerous tributes.
-Her 1988 albums, Songs of My People and 'Round the Glory Manger, released on stereo audiocassette by the Daughters of St. Paul, were re-released in 2020 for the 30th anniversary of Bowman's death under the title, Songs of My People: The Complete Collection.
+The 25th anniversary of Bowman’s death brought forth numerous tributes.
+Her 1988 albums, Songs of My People and 'Round the Glory Manger, initially released on stereo audiocassette by the Daughters of St. Paul, were re-released in 2020 for the 30th anniversary of her death under the title, Songs of My People: The Complete Collection.